T-Square Calculator

 Geometry: Opposition Plus Apex

-The opposition alone describes a straight line of tension between two planets 180° apart.
-Add a third planet 90° from each of them, and the line becomes a T. That third body (the apex) becomes the chart's primary channel for the opposition's energy.
-Everything the opposition produces has to pass through the apex's themes on its way out.
+The opposition alone describes a straight line of tension between two bodies or points 180° apart.
+Add a third participant 90° from each end, and the line becomes a T. That third body or point is the apex, the place where the opposition's pressure concentrates.

 The empty leg of the T (the sign and house opposite the apex) often describes where the native has to develop deliberately because nothing in the pattern is pointing there by default.